PaulSolt/TrySwift2019-Combine/README.md

 ## Mac Prep (Downloads)

 1. Download and install Xcode 11 Beta 7 from [Beta Software Downloads](https://developer.apple.com/download/)
+2. Optional: You can install Catalina on an external simulator
-2. You don't need to install Catalina, the new Metal powered Simulator is fast enough for fast testing.
+      1. NOTE: You don't need to install Catalina, the new Xcode 11 Simulators are fast enough for rapid prototyping.
-3. I have used Xcode 11 on both Mojave and Catalina, so I'll include my current setup beta macOS setup below
+      3. Xcode 11 works on both Mojave and Catalina, so I'll include my current setup beta macOS setup below.

 ## Recommended Videos